 - Propane brooders are available only for large-scale brooding.

 Since the poultry brooders on the market don’t get the job done, you need to build one yourself.
 One that keeps the chicks warm, is easy to build, and is insulated to save electricity.

 This design was developed by the Ohio Experiment Station in the Forties, and was once used on vast numbers of American farms, but was almost forgotten when I rediscovered them in the Nineties and popularized them again.

-My book, Success With Baby Chicks, (now available as both a paperback and an eBook), devotes two whole chapters to insulated electric lamp brooders, but I’ll give you the gist of it here.
+My book, Success With Baby Chicks, (now available as both a paperback and a Kindle eBook), devotes two whole chapters to insulated electric lamp brooders, but I’ll give you the gist of it here.
 These brooders use light bulbs for heat: infrared heat lamps, floodlights, or ordinary light bulbs, depending on how big the brooder is and how cold it is outside.
 These brooders are very easy to build, the chicks love them, work great in any weather, and have a great reputation among those who use them.

 These baby chick brooders are built mostly from plywood and can be banged together by anyone who can drive a nail one time out of three.
 They use two lamps, which means your chicks will be okay even if one burns out.
 Thermostats are not used (and aren’t desirable) in this kind of brooder, so there are no controls to set.
 It’s all very simple and foolproof.
 Millions of chicks have been raised with brooders of this design.

 What follows is just a sampling of the information in my book, Success With Baby Chicks.